Ranges of Extremal Processes and Heavy-Tailed Random Walks in Spaces of Growing Dimension: Extremal processes and random walks of growing dimension

 The key effect implied by the growing dimension setting is that in \eqref{eq:Y} the different $\mu_k$ contribute additively to the metric of the limiting space, even in the maximum scheme.
-If the dimension does not grow, then this is no longer the case and the order of the points of $\mu_k$ influences the limit.
-Namely, then the limiting object is the point process $\{(t_k,x_k),k\geq1\}$ with $(t_k,x_k)\in \R_+\times\R^d$ and the limiting metric is generated by the extremal process as the $\ell_p$-distance between $\max_{t_k\leq t} x_k$ and $\max_{t_k\leq t'} x_k$.
+If the dimension does not grow, then this is no longer the case and the ordering of the atoms of $\mu_k$ influences the limit.
+For instance, in the maximum scheme with $p=\infty$, the limiting object is the path of the extremal process generated by a point process on $\R_+\times\R^d$, see \cite{res87}.